blindnet-io/product-management/refs/notion-of-privacy.md

 Indeed, in order to selectively control the access to self, the individual has to know what the other party will do if given access to a part of the self.
 This two-way understanding of the information asymmetry that privacy seeks to create is the ground on which the legislation around *data minimization*, *transparency of treatment* and *consent* is formed.

-#### Privacy vs Loneliness/Isolation
+### Privacy vs Loneliness/Isolation
 Humans are social species, hardwired for connection.

 >**"Connection is the energy that exists between people when they feel seen, heard and valued; when they can give and receive without judgement; and when they derive sustenance and strength from the relationship."** —*Brené Brown*

 It is crucial to development; without it, social animals experience distress and face severe developmental consequences[^10].

 Privacy is not a tool to reduce connection and favor isolation (which leads to loneliness - correlated with negative effects on health[^11]).
 On the contrary, privacy is a necessary element of connection making connection compatible with survival in the natural context of power differential and scarce resources.

-#### Privacy and Trust
+### Privacy and Trust
-> **“Trust is choosing to make something important to you vulnerable to the actions of someone else.”** - *Charles Feldman*
+> **“Trust is choosing to make something important to you vulnerable to the actions of someone else.”** - *Charles Feldman*[^20]

 Privacy is strongly linked with trust.
 Because privacy is about the access to *self*, and self is clearly of great importance, an individual is expected to choose a particular level of privacy in relation to the level of trust.

-#### Privacy and Identity
+### Privacy and Identity

 As we derive the knowledge of self from our relationships with others, the freedom to engage and disengage from those relationships and selectively allow access to self is crucial to our ability to keep our identity safe.

+At the psychological level:
+- privacy supports social interaction,
-At the psychological level, privacy supports social interaction which, in turn, provides feedback on our competence to deal with the world which, in turn, affects our self-definition[^1][^16].
+- social interaction provides feedback on our competence to deal with the world,
+- our competence to deal with the world affects our self-definition[^1][^16].

-Inability to obtain privacy has important psychological consequences[^16].
+Inability to obtain privacy has important psychological consequences ranging from embarrassment and stigma to de-individuation and dehumanization[^16].

-#### Privacy Paradox
+### Privacy Paradox
 The privacy paradox is a phenomenon in which online users state that they are concerned about their privacy but behave as if they were not.[^12] Anecdotal and empirical evidence indicate that individuals are willing to trade their personal information for relatively small rewards[^14].

 However, as we have seen, privacy regulates the conflict of the need for connection with the need for competition, survival and overcoming the power diferential.
 Habits, and other needs, indeniably play a role in the persons choice of privacy related behavior and may yeald behavior inconsistent with the persons beliefs and interests (as outlined by the *privacy paradox*)[^18].